bushw011/urmorris-pages/pages/02.news/27.mellon-grant-funds-several-projects-to-promote-the-role-of-the-humanities-in-the-liberal-arts-education/default.md

 ---
-title: 'Mellon Grant Funds Several Projects to Promote the Role of the Humanities in the Liberal Arts Education'
+title: 'Mellon Grant Funds Several Projects to Promote the Role of the Humanities in the Liberal Arts'
 date: 04/03/2019
 ---